 While Dutch regulation has set limits to different soil pollutants including from farming, initiatives were taken at the level of provinces, notably by farmers' organisations, to self regulate.
-Pilot actions were also carried out in local farms to reach environmental goals through other ways than the ones prescribed by central government (Sonneveld et al., 2008).
+Pilot actions were also carried out in local farms to reach environmental goals through other ways than the ones prescribed by central government (Sonneveld A.P.W. et al, A Whole Farm Strategy to reduce Environmental Impacts of Nitrogen, in Journal of Environmental Quality, vol. 37, January-February 2008).